-Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact ept as provided in Public Resource ould the Project: es Code §21099, a) Have a substantial adverse effect on a scenic vista? b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) In non-urbanized areas, substantially degrade the existing visual character or quality views of the site and its surroundings?
+Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact ept as provided in Public Resource ould the Project: es Code §21099, , a) Have a substantial adverse effect on a scenic vista? $\boxtimes$ b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) In non-urbanized areas, substantially degrade the existing visual character or quality views of the site and its surroundings?
 (Public views are those that are experienced from publicly accessible vantage points).
 If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? d) Create a new source of substantial light or glare that would adversely affect day or night time views in the area?

 The proposed Project is located within boundaries of the District in rural western Fresno and Kings counties.
 The proposed Project area is open, low elevation, flat agricultural land on the west side of the San Joaquin Valley.
 The SLC is surrounded by row crops, equipment storage, flood storage infrastructure (e.g. pumps, ponding basins, embankments), occasional agricultural outbuilding, and scattered rural housing.
 The proposed Project would utilize existing facilities, including existing wells and conveyance infrastructure.
 No visual changes would occur.
-The constructed embankments and the concrete lined sides of the SLC do not support existing native vegetation, trees, or other scenic features.
+The constructed embankments and the concrete-lined sides of the SLC do not support existing native vegetation, trees, or other scenic features.
 There are no scenic vistas or designated state scenic highways within the District area.

 a - d.
 No Impact.
 The Project would not result in visual changes as no physical development is proposed associated with the water conveyance through existing infrastructure.
 The proposed Project is not located on or near a scenic vista and would have no effect on a scenic vista.
 There are no designated state scenic highways, trees, rock outcroppings or other natural heritage sites in the Project vicinity that could be affected.
-The proposed Project does not propose any development or change in use of land within the District and would not result in adverse effects to scenic resources, visual character, or the quality of the site due to their location or nature, could result in non-forest use?
+The proposed Project does not propose any development or change in use of land within the District and would not result in adverse effects to scenic resources, visual character, or the quality of the site and its surroundings.

-conversion of Farmland, to non-agricultural use or conversion of forest land to and its surroundings.
 In urbanized areas, the proposed Project would not conflict with applicable zoning or other regulations governing scenic quality.
 No new light or glare would be created during or after the proposed Project.
 Therefore, no impacts would occur.